 The one-year SM program, developed by the Institute for Applied Computational Science (IACS), provides rigorous training in the mathematical and computing foundations of CSE.
 Independent research projects and elective courses focusing on the application of computation to one or more domains complement the foundational coursework.

-IACS hosted an on-campus information session for prospective students on Friday, November 3, 2017.
+IACS hosted an on-campus information session for prospective students.
 Watch the video of the program overview presentation here.

 (NOTE: the CSE degree requirements have changed slightly since the Information Session on November 3.
 Please see the DEGREE REQUIREMENTS section below for updates.)

 Students are admitted to the program through the Graduate School of Arts and Sciences.
 GSAS requires online submission of applications for graduate study.
 In general, applicants must hold the BA or equivalent degree.
 GSAS considers students for admission to the fall term only.
-Applications to the Master of Science in CSE program are now being accepted for entry into the program in Fall 2018.
-Apply Here.
+Applications to the Master of Science in CSE degree program for entry into the program in Fall 2019 will be accepted beginning September 2018.

 Additional rules and requirements, including SEAS program requirements and application deadline for graduate admission, are outlined on the GSAS website.
 Application information specific to the CSE program can be found here.